Learn how to make a simple tulle skirt with an elastic waistband with this easy sewing tutorial for beginners.

 I trim the seam allowance and press with an iron.

-Step 4 – sew the side seams for the tulle
+Step 4sew the side seams for the tulle

-Repeat for the last two tulle layers.
+Repeat with the other two tulle layers.

-Step 5 – baste the tulle layers around the waistline
+Step 5baste the tulle layers around the waistline

 Step 6 – gather the tulle to match the top of the skirt lining

-Let’s create the gathers.
-Grab the two top threads with one hand and push the tulle fabric over with the other hand.
+Time to create the gathers!
+Hold the two top threads with one hand and gently push the tulle with the other.

 Step 7 – sew the tulle and the lining together